Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 012 : July 21 , 2018

-**Today's Progress** :  Wrote a medium article exploring Support Vector Machines(SVM) on a deeper level.
-Used Support Vector Machines(SVM) to classify emails by author.
+**Today's Progress** :  Wrote a medium article about common regression algorithms.
+Started exploring audio signal processing for musical applications.

 **Thoughts** : I am learning more new things and my knowledge is getting wider.